afterpartyai/bittensor-conversation-genome-project/EXTENSIONS.md

 Some common ways miners can use them:

 - **Try multiple approaches safely**
-  Test different prompts, response formats, or models side-by-side instead of guessing which one works best.
+  Test different prompts, response formats, or models side-by-side instead of guessing.

 - **Measure instead of assuming**
-  Track things like latency, output length, or response structure so you can see what changes when scores go up or down.
+  Track latency, output size, or structure and see what changes when scores move.

 - **Tune behavior by task type**
-  Use different defaults for different tasks instead of forcing everything through the same response path.
+  Use different defaults per task instead of forcing everything through one path.

 - **Balance speed and quality intentionally**
-  Experiment with faster responses, truncation, or simpler reasoning paths when latency matters more than depth.
+  Experiment with truncation or faster paths when latency matters more than depth.

 - **Adapt over time**
-  When scoring patterns change, extensions let you adjust quickly without rewriting core logic.
+  Adjust quickly when scoring patterns shift, without rewriting core logic.

-None of these require forking the codebase, and any experiment can be removed if it doesn’t help.

 ---

 ## Why miners should care (monetization + survivability)

-Validators reward behavior that can drift over time.
-Extensions let you **measure and adapt** quickly without risky core edits.

-High-ROI extension ideas:
-- **A/B testing**: prompts, models, output formats, truncation strategies
-- **Attribution / correlation**: latency vs score, verbosity vs score, style markers vs score
-- **Latency profiling**: identify bottlenecks and enforce latency budgets
-- **Task-type policies**: specialized behavior per task type without custom forks
-- **Bandits / auto-tuners**: allocate more traffic to higher-scoring strategies

-Extensions are a way to turn your miner from “one size fits all” into “adaptive specialist” with minimal upgrade risk.
+Extensions make it easier to experiment without risking miner stability.

+They allow you to:
+- test ideas without maintaining a fork
+- roll back changes that don’t help
+- keep custom logic isolated from core upgrades

+Over time, this makes your miner easier to maintain and easier to adapt.

 ---